Crufixs/Captain-Puppy/README.md

 # Captain Puppy

-Captain Puppy is a pet management application made using DART and Flutter.
-In this app, you can create a profile for your dog, track the expenses you've made for your pet, create notes, and check various information regarding dog breeds.
+Captain Puppy is a pet management application made using Dart programming language.
+It was implemented with the use of the Android Studio IDE and the Flutter open-source framework.

+## Features
+...Create a profile for your dog,
+...Track the expenses you've made for your pet, ...Write notes of information,
+...Search various information regarding different dog breeds.